-Approximately a third of patients undergoing radical prostatectomy (RP) for clinically-localized prostate cancer (PCa) will have either a positive surgical margin (PSM), extraprostatic extension (EPE), or seminal vesicle invasion (SVI).1
+Approximately a third of patients undergoing radical prostatectomy (RP) for clinically localized prostate cancer (PCa) will have either a positive surgical margin (PSM), extraprostatic extension (EPE), or seminal vesicle invasion (SVI).1

-Guidelines^{2,3} recommend offering adjuvant radiotherapy (aRT) to patients with one or more of these risk factors based on randomized trial data,4-9 with another trial recently published.10 However, aRT remains underutilized,^{11,12} and there has been interest in considering early salvage radiation instead in the subset of men who experience biochemical progression.
-Recent conference presentations with early follow-up from the RAVES and RADICALS trials, which compared aRT versus observation with early salvage radiation, found no difference in freedom from biochemical failure or local/distant failure, but did find greater odds of grade 2+GU toxicity with aRT.^{13,14}
+Guidelines^{2,3} recommend offering adjuvant radiotherapy (aRT) to patients with one or more of these risk factors based on randomized trial data,4-9 with another trial recently published.10 However, aRT remains underused,^{11,12} and there has been interest in considering early salvage radiation (esRT) instead in the subset of men who experience biochemical progression.
+Recent conference presentations with early followup from the RAVES and RADICALS trials, which compared aRT vs. observation with esRT, found no difference in freedom from biochemical failure or local/distant failure, but did find greater odds of grade 2+ genitourinary toxicity with aRT.^{13,14}

 While there has since been enthusiasm to adopt esRT as standard of care for all, in order to understand the merits of esRT, it is important to also understand the merits of aRT.
-As such, we sought to resynthesize trials evaluating the oncologic benefits and harms of aRT among patients who have adverse pathologic features at RP.
+As such, we sought to resynthesize trials evaluating the oncological benefits and harms of aRT among patients who have adverse pathological features at RP.